hoshibara/BigDL/apps/friesian-server-helm/README.md

-# Friesian server deploying with Helm Chart
+# Friesian online serving pipeline deploying with Helm Chart

 This example demonstrates how to deploy a Friesian recommender server with Helm Chart on a Kubernetes cluster.